azsk/AzTS-docs/Scripts/RemediationScripts/Readme.md

 ```
 ### **Step 3 of 4.
 Download and extract remediation package**

- Deployment package mainly contains:
+ Remediation package mainly contains:
  1. **RemediationScripts** which contains powershell scripts to remediate AzTS controls.

-If you have already downloaded the deployment package zip, directly go to step (3.d).
+If you have already downloaded the remediation package zip, directly go to step (3.d).

 3.a.
-Download deployment package zip from [here](../TemplateFiles/RemediationScripts.zip?raw=1) to your local machine. </br>
+Download remediation package zip from [here](../../TemplateFiles/RemediationScripts.zip?raw=1) to your local machine. </br>

 3.b.
 Extract zip to local folder location. <br/>